1N3/Sn1per/loot/README.md

 * v1.4 - Fixed minor errors with nmap
 * v1.4 - Removed debug output from goohak from displaying on console

+## FUTURE:
+* Add in detection and auto exploitation for Apache Tomcat, PHPMyAdmin, Webmin, MS08-067, Open Proxy, etc.
+* Add in Juniper backdoor password to password list
+* Add auth bypass string to password list
+* Add in OpenVAS integration
+* Look into HTML reporting or text based output options to save scan data